Schools

 You can find the videos at the link below:

-How we prioritise schools for our projects + activities:
+How we prioritise schools for our projects and activities

 We’re trying to have the biggest impact we can with our limited resources – so we prioritise underserved audiences who would benefit most from taking part in our activities.